Ecnu-luobote/SIAGT/README.md

 > Yihao Huang, Xin Luo, Qing Guo, Felix Juefei-Xu,Xiaojun Jia,Weikai Miao,Geguang Pu, Yang Liu <br>

 >**Abstract**: <br>
 > The advent of local continuous image function (LIIF) has garnered significant attention for arbitrary-scale super-resolution (SR) techniques.
 However, while the vulnerabilities of fixed-scale SR have been assessed, the robustness of continuous representation-based arbitrary-scale SR against adversarial attacks remains an area warranting further exploration.
-The elaborately designed adversarial attacks for fixed-scale SR are scale-dependent, which will cause time-consuming and memory-consuming problems when applied to arbitrary-scale SR. To address this concern, we propose a simple yet effective ``scale-invariant'' SR adversarial attack method with good transferability, termed \textbf{SIAGT}.
+The elaborately designed adversarial attacks for fixed-scale SR are scale-dependent, which will cause time-consuming and memory-consuming problems when applied to arbitrary-scale SR. To address this concern, we propose a simple yet effective ``scale-invariant'' SR adversarial attack method with good transferability, termed SIAGT.
 Specifically, we propose to construct resource-saving attacks by exploiting finite discrete points of continuous representation.
 In addition, we formulate a coordinate-dependent loss to enhance the cross-model transferability of the attack.
 The attack can significantly deteriorate the SR images while introducing imperceptible distortion to the targeted low-resolution (LR) images.
 Experiments carried out on three popular LIIF-based SR approaches and four classical SR datasets show remarkable attack performance and transferability of SIAGT.

 ### Environment